 10. Rise to the Occasion

-Walker did not shy away from doing “very special” episodes and this episode pretty much represents all of them on the list, while I appreciate the message they were trying to convey about accepting everyone and not bullying, the way Walker goes about reforming a school after one of the students commits suicide is super cheesy and impractical.
-The principal gives Walker free rein to do whatever he thinks is necessary to fix the school, which has nothing but the worst of the worst kids in it.
+Walker did not shy away from doing “very special” episodes, and this one pretty much represents them all on the list.
+While I appreciate the message they were trying to convey about accepting everyone and not bullying, the way Walker goes about reforming a school after one of the students commits suicide is super cheesy and impractical.
+The principal gives Walker free rein to do whatever he thinks is necessary to fix the school, which has nothing but the worst of the worst kids.
 He, of course, starts a karate program and also starts a uniform program.
-It all culminates in a hilariously bad karate demonstration with one of the many “inspirational” songs Walker utilized over the years.
-The B-plot is also pretty hilarious as Gage and Sydney go undercover in a nightclub to get a case against its crime boss owner and is a demo reel for Nia Peeples to try and be a musician as well.
+It all culminates in a hilariously bad karate demonstration set to one of the many “inspirational” songs Walker used over the years.
+The B-plot is also pretty hilarious, as Gage and Sydney go undercover in a nightclub to build a case against its crime-boss owner, and it also serves as a demo reel for Nia Peeples to try to be a musician.

 9. The Principal